hilbix/mc/README.md

 Things you probably want to try (beginners hints):

-- `op YOURPLAYER` on the `bukkit` console.
+- `op YOURPLAYERNAME` on the `bukkit` console.
 This works if the server runs.
 - Stop the server using the server's `stop` command.
-- After stopping, you can backup the server with the `backup` command (this needs some additional steps outside the `bukkit` script, which are told peu-a-peu if you give `backup`).
+- After stopping, you can backup the server with the `backup` command (this needs some additional steps outside the `bukkit` script, which are told peu-a-peu if you enter `backup`).
 This backs up all the data under `~/bukkit` (but no other data!).
 Beware, backups take a while and the backup is done to the local drive, so you probably want to save the backups somewhere really safe.
 - You probably want to enable `auto` mode and later `bkon` (automatically backup) mode as well.